Flame (malware)

 According to estimates by Kaspersky in May 2012, Flame had initially infected approximately 1,000 machines, with victims including governmental organizations, educational institutions and private individuals.
 At that time 65% of the infections happened in Iran, Israel, Palestine, Sudan, Syria, Lebanon, Saudi Arabia, and Egypt, with a "huge majority of targets" within Iran.
 Flame has also been reported in Europe and North America.
 Flame supports a "kill" command which wipes all traces of the malware from the computer.
 The initial infections of Flame stopped operating after its public exposure, and the "kill" command was sent.

 Flame is linked to the Equation Group by Kaspersky Lab.
 However, Costin Raiu, the director of Kaspersky Lab's global research and analysis team, believes the group only cooperates with the creators of Flame and Stuxnet from a position of superiority: "Equation Group are definitely the masters, and they are giving the others, maybe, bread crumbs.
 From time to time they are giving them some goodies to integrate into Stuxnet and Flame."

-Recent research has indicated that Flame is positioned to be remembered as one of the most significant and intricate cyber-espionage tools in history.
-Using a sophisticated strategy, Flame managed to penetrate numerous computers across the Middle East by falsifying an authentic Microsoft security certificate.
+Researchers have described Flame as one of the most sophisticated cyber-espionage malware programs discovered to date.
+It infected numerous computers across the Middle East by using forged Microsoft digital certificate to impersonate trusted software.

 In 2019, researchers Juan Andres Guerrero-Saade and Silas Cutler announced their discovery of the resurgence of Flame.
 The attackers used 'timestomping' (changing timestamps and dates of files) to make the new samples look like they were created before the 'suicide' command.
 However, a compilation error included the real compilation date (c.
 2014).
 The new version (dubbed 'Flame 2.0' by the researchers) includes new encryption and obfuscation mechanisms to hide its functionality.